 200 mg per day should be your upper limit for caffeine on a regular basis.

-In order to build muscle most effectively, it’s important that you are focusing on providing that overloading stimulus we noted earlier.
+In order to build lean muscle fast and most effectively, it’s important that you are focusing on providing that overloading stimulus we noted earlier.
 This comes from putting more stress on the body than it has handled before.

 The best way to do this is through compound exercises.
 Compound movements are the ones that will work multiple muscle groups at the same time, thus you’ll be hitting more overall muscle fibers than you would with isolation exercises.